-DC IN 15V

-The AC adaptor connects to this socket.
+DC IN 15V DC IN 15V The AC adaptor connects to this socket.
 Use only the model of AC adaptor that comes with the computer.
 Using the wrong adaptor can damage your computer.
+S-VIDEO Video-out jack Plug an S-Video cable into this jack for video-out.
+The S-Video cable carries video signal.